 Texas Solar Nova 2 Drop Down - On March 15, 2024, the Company, through its indirect subsidiary, TSN1 TE Holdco LLC, acquired Texas Solar Nova 2, a 200 MW solar facility that is located in Kent County, Texas, from Clearway Renew for cash consideration of \$112 million, \$17 million of which was funded by the Company with the remaining \$95 million funded through a contribution from the cash equity investor in Lighthouse Renewable Holdco 2 LLC, which is a partnership.
 Lighthouse Renewable Holdco 2 LLC indirectly consolidates as primary beneficiary, TSN1 TE Holdco LLC, a tax equity fund that owns Texas Solar Nova 1 and Texas Solar Nova 2, as further described in Note 4, Investments Accounted for by the Equity Method and Variable Interest Entities.
 Texas Solar Nova 2 has an 18-year PPA with an investment-grade counterparty that commenced in February 2024.
 The Texas Solar Nova 2 operations are reflected in the Company's Renewables segment and the Company's portion of the purchase price was funded with existing sources of liquidity.
 The acquisition was determined to be an asset acquisition and the Company consolidates Texas Solar Nova 2 on a prospective basis in its financial statements.
 The assets and liabilities transferred to the Company relate to interests under common control and were recorded at historical cost in accordance with ASC 805-50, Business Combinations - Related Issues.
-The difference between the cash paid of \$112 million and the historical cost of the Company's net assets acquired of \$72 million was recorded as an adjustment to CEG's noncontrolling interest balance.
-In addition, the Company reflected \$9 million of the Company's purchase price, which was contributed back to the Company by CEG to pay down the acquired long-term debt, in the line item distributions to CEG, net of contributions in the consolidated statements of stockholders' equity.
+The difference between the cash paid of \$112 million and the historical cost of the Company's purchase price, which was contributed back to the Company by CEG to pay down the acquired long-term debt, in the line item distributions to CEG, net of contributions in the consolidated statements of members' equity.